nicoledicochea/lumi-lab/README.md

 - **In Stock** - occurs when Quantity in Stock is greater than 5% of Reorder At Quantity

 Validation to the Add Item form.
 Currently, if fields aren't filled in, the error only displays on the console and will not show for the end user.
 I need to implement mongoose Validation so I can populate the front-end with a conditional for errors to pop up.

+I want to add in filtering for the inventory page.
+This will require adding on to the Item schema with categories that are user-inputted.
+These categories can then be selected from a list to quickly find matching items.

+Add in other methods for logging in, such as google oauth.

 ## Lessons Learned: